yingzibu/ODE/experiment/PO/one_compartment/readme.md

 ### Step 2: We do not have Aa data.
 Missing data, ill-defined.
 Cannot put missing-value vector as input into NN.
 Find an alternative way

+What does not work is placing missing values for Aa, yet the whole column is missing except the first value (IC: Dose).
+This will lead to biased model thus does not work

 #### Alternative 1: same model, yet dim = 1 (only cares about Ac)

 #### Alternative 2: model that could handle missing values: generative latent function time-series model